litrl/litrl_code/paper.md

+---
-title: A News Verification Browser for the Detection of Clickbait, Satire, and Falsified News
+title: 'A News Verification Browser for the Detection of Clickbait, Satire, and Falsified News'
 tags:
 - clickbait
 - satire